Ex-ManU manager Ferguson has brain surgery

 The club says he underwent emergency surgery for a hemorrhage on Saturday and while it went well he needs period of intensive care.

-MANCHESTER, England — Former Manchester United manager Sir Alex Ferguson underwent emergency surgery for a brain hemorrhage on Saturday, the English Premier League club said.
+MANCHESTER, England — Former Manchester United manager Sir Alex Ferguson was in intensive care after emergency surgery for a brain hemorrhage on Saturday amid an outpouring of affection and get-well messages from across football.

-The 76-year-old Ferguson retired from managing in 2013 after almost 27 years in charge of United but he has continued to regularly attend matches and participate in UEFA coaching initiatives.
+Since retiring from United after almost 27 years in charge in 2013, the 76-year-old Ferguson has continued to attend matches at Old Trafford and participate in coaching initiatives.

 “Sir Alex Ferguson has undergone emergency surgery today for a brain hemorrhage,” United said in a statement.
 “The procedure has gone very well but he needs a period of intensive care to optimize his recovery.
 His family request privacy in this matter.”